Hyperbolic Fuzzy C-Means with Adaptive Weight-based Filtering for Efficient Clustering: experiments

 \section{experiments}

-\subsection{Details of the Datasets.}
+\subsection{Details of the Datasets}

-We validate the efficacy of HypeFCM on some synthetic and real-world datasets.
-Iris, Glass, Ecoli, Wine, Phishing URL, Abalone, Zoo, ORHD (Optical Recognition of Handwritten Digits) datasets are taken from UCI machine learning repository \cite{dua2017uci}; Flights, MNIST datasets are taken from Kaggle, and cure-t1-2000n-2D, cure-t2-4k, donutcurves, disk-4000n, smile1, 3MC are taken from Clustering Benchmark datasets available at https://github.com/deric/clustering-benchmark.
-Experiments on some of these datasets are shown in the supplementary.
+We validate the efficacy of HypeFCM on $6$ synthetic and $12$ real-world datasets.
+Iris, Glass, Ecoli, Wine, Wisconsin B.C., Phishing URL, Abalone, Glass, Zoo, ORHD (Optical Recognition of Handwritten Digits) datasets are taken from UCI machine learning repository \cite{dua2017uci}; Flights, MNIST datasets are taken from the Kaggle, and Cure-t1-2000n-2D, Cure-t2-4k, Donutcurves, Disk-4000n, Smile1, 3MC are taken from Clustering Benchmark datasets available at\\ https://github.com/deric/clustering-benchmark.
+Experiments on some of these datasets are shown in Appendix B.

-\subsection{Experimental Setup \& Baselines.}
+\subsection{Experimental Setup \& Baselines}

-We carried out experiments on HypeFCM on $6$ synthetic datasets along with $7$ real-world datasets.
 The performance of HypeFCM is measured by involving two well-known performance metrics, namely Adjusted Rand Index (ARI) \cite{ari} and Normalized Mutual Information (NMI) \cite{nmi}.